skalyaanamoorthy/PSLMs/README.md

 1. When new predictions, features, clusters etc. have been created run:
 	`python analysis_notebooks/postprocessing.py`

+	*This step is expected to take <2 minutes and should update all of the data/analysis/{dataset}_analysis.csv files using the unzipped Rosetta and homology files.*

-2. Run any of the analysis notebooks using Jupyter Notebook (tested in VSCode server).
+3. Run any of the analysis notebooks using Jupyter Notebook (tested in VSCode server).
 Reduce bootstraps if calculations are taking too long.